jameshfisher/jameshfisher.com/_posts/2017-03-01-post-justification.md

 ---
-title: "Justifying posts"
+title: Justifying posts
+justification: >-
-justification: "I noticed in my monthly review that some posts were a bit random.
-Here is a possible technique for improving focus."
+  I noticed in my monthly review that some posts were a bit random.
+Here is a possible technique for improving focus.
+tags:
+  - blogging
+  - focus
+  - productivity
+  - technical-writing
+  - justification
+taggedAt: '2024-03-26'
 ---

 This month I have an experimental technique to improve the focus of my blogging.
 Posts should have a `justification` property, in which I justify the reason for the existence of the post.
 Typically this will refer back to one of my targets for the month.
 An example: